timmchi/kinology-movie-app/README.md

 ## <a name="what-is-this-app">What is this app?</a>

 Kinology is a web app that helps you decide which movie you should watch.
-You can search for movies based genre, year of release, actor, rating and other parameters, greatly simplifying choosing what to watch this evening.
+You can search for movies either through a simple title-based search, or through a detailed search based genre, year of release, actor, rating and other parameters, greatly simplifying choosing what to watch this evening.

 You can also create your own account, to which you can then add movies you've already seen, your favorite movies or movies you would like to watch.
 And you can also comment on movies and other users' profiles.